From a gun to a guitar, Matt Hoggatt’s story is unlike any other

 “The first time I discovered the Julep Room, I don’t know if it was the local music, or one of the bartender Mike Shaffer’s long-island ice teas, but I couldn’t get enough.
 I was completely hooked on the idea of songwriting.” – Matt Hoggatt

-Eventually this led to my first coffee shop gig.
-I made 30 dollars and all I could drink coffee.
-I didn’t sleep for an entire day after the gig.
+Eventually this led to my first gig.
 From there I started playing local bars like the Julep Room and festivals to make extra money on the side.
-I was writing songs, learning cover songs and making up songs on the fly for extra tips at gigs.
+I was writing songs, learning cover songs and making up songs on the fly for extra tips.
 I started hosting my own open mic nights and began to network with local writers.
 Living 8 hours from Nashville was something that we all thought would hurt us as writers so we started traveling to Nashville for songwriting classes.
 Sometimes we would host our own classes and invite writers to Mississippi.
 Along the way, I also got into entering songwriting contests.
 I won a few and came close to winning a few more.
-I won prizes that ranged from cans of chili, to acoustic guitars.
-All of this I did while working full time as a police detective in my town.
+I won prizes that ranged from a year’s supply of chili, to brand new guitars.

 In 2012 my life changed.
 I entered a song contest with American Songwriter Magazine and won first place.
 My winning song was entitled “Dear Jimmy Buffett,” and in the song I asked Jimmy for a record deal.
 Low and behold, Jimmy heard the song and reached out to me.
 Next thing I knew, I was on stage with Jimmy in front of 14,000 fans for a surprise duet performance which included a new song by Jimmy called “Dear Matt Hoggatt.”
 To this day I still can’t find anyone who scored a record deal quite like I did.